joinpursuit/AC3.2/README.md

 - [Lesson Schedule](schedule.md)

-My name is Tom and I'm from London's Long Island.
+My name is Tom and I'm from East East London.
+Hopefully this will end up on  my fork.